vereis/glass/README.md

 - `:debug` (default: `false`): Whether or not to generate debug information when proxying function calls.
 This is useful for debugging and tracing calls between modules.

+- `:as`: If provided, aliases and binds the created `Glass` proxy to the specified alias.
+  If not provided, any `Glass` proxy must be called via its fully qualified name.

 ## Caveats

 - **Magic**: This is a _very_ magical library and should be used with caution.
 It's designed